tjd1234/cmpt225summer2023/lecture_notes/week3/analysis.md

 to apply it.

 **Definition of O-notation**.
 Let $f(n)$ and $g(n)$ be functions that map non-negative integers to real numbers.
-We assume the functions return the number of key operations an algorithm does for an input of size $n$.
+We assume they return the number of key operations an algorithm does for an input of size $n$.

 $f(n)$ is **big-O** of $g(n)$ if there is a real constant $c > 0$ and an integer constant $n_0 \geq 1$ such that